fsantanna/dceu/doc/manual.md

 deterministic scheduling.
 The example uses a `par-or` to spawn two concurrent tasks:
-    one that terminates after 10 seconds, and another that increments variable `n` every second, showing its value on
+    one that terminates after 10 seconds, and another one that increments variable `n` every second, showing its value on
     termination:

 ```